cqs-data61/iVRF/README.md

 # iVRF

-This is the implementation source code for the paper:
+This is the implementation source code (using the XMSS signature) for the paper:

 Muhammed F. Esgin, Oğuzhan Ersoy, Veronika Kuchta, Julian Loss, Amin Sakzad, Ron Steinfeld, Wayne Yang, & Raymond K. Zhao.
-(2022).
+(2023).
 A New Look at Blockchain Leader Election: Simple, Efficient, Sustainable and Post-Quantum.
-IACR Cryptology ePrint Archive [2022/993](https://ia.cr/2022/993).
+Proceedings of the AsiaCCS 2023.
+[Preprint](https://ia.cr/2022/993).

 To compile the source code: